marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 =====================

-GCC contains support for x86-64 using the mingw-w64 runtime library, available from http://mingw-w64.org/doku.php.
+GCC contains support for x86-64 using the mingw-w64 runtime library, available from https://mingw-w64.org/doku.php.
 This library should be used with the target triple x86_64-pc-mingw32.

-Presently Windows for Itanium is not supported.

 Windows CE
 ==========